standard/standard/README.md

 maintain multiple hundred-line style configuration files for every module/project they work on.
 Enough of this madness!

-This module saves you time in two ways:
+This module saves you (and others!) time in three ways:

 - **No configuration.** The easiest way to enforce consistent style in your project.
 Just drop it in.
+- **Automatically format code.** Just run `standard --fix` and say goodbye to messy or inconsistent code.
-- **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.
+- **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.

 Adopting `standard` style means ranking the importance of code clarity and community conventions higher than personal style.
 This might not make sense for